Body Count (band): Pre-formation (1990–1991)

 Ice-T's interest in heavy metal stemmed from sharing a room with his cousin Earl, who was a fan of rock music and only listened to the local rock stations.
 Ice-T particularly enjoyed heavy metal, citing Edgar Winter, Led Zeppelin and Black Sabbath as his favorite bands.
 Ice-T attended Crenshaw High School, where a few classmates shared his interest in the genre, including musicians Ernie C, D-Roc the Executioner, Beatmaster V, and Mooseman.
 Ice-T began a solo career as a rapper, and later decided to form Body Count with these friends.
+Explaining the motivation behind the name, Ice-T later said:

+"Body Count is an all-out metal group.
+We've got the stage props and everything and we're coming in for the kill.
+That's what the title Body Count means.
+In Los Angeles on a Sunday night the lady comes on the news and says "13 people killed in gang warfare this weekend, now sports."
+To me being a black man in Los Angeles make me just a statistic, another one in the body count.

 The earliest formation of Body Count was in 1989 when Ice-T had Ernie C, Mooseman, and Beatmaster V participated in live instrumentation on Ice-T's album The Iceberg/Freedom of Speech...
-Just Watch What You Say!.
-They did live instrumentation on the tracks The Girl Tried To Kill Me, Hit The Deck, and What Ya Wanna Do?
+Just Watch What You Say!
+They played on the tracks "The Girl Tried to Kill Me", "Hit the Deck", and "What Ya Wanna Do?"

 Ice-T co-wrote the band's music and lyrics with lead guitarist Ernie C, and took on the duties of lead vocalist, even though he felt that he did not have a great singing voice.
 The original line-up consisted of D-Roc on rhythm guitar, Beatmaster V on drums and Mooseman on bass.